kaelig/sass-library-boilerplate/test/README.md

 ## Unit tests

-Unit tests check that the internals of this project work correctly.
+Unit tests check that the internals of this library work as expected.

 For example: